Roofing dumpster rental in Bentonville

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt shingles do per square; these materials punish a container that was not built for the load.
-We route in a reinforced 30-yard low-wall bin with thicker ribbed sides and a heavier floor plate: we cap the fill volume below the visual rim to ensure legal axle weight.
-For standard loads, we offer a general construction debris service using our lowboy transport.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for the load.
+We route a reinforced 30-yard bin using our lowboy transport: each unit features thicker ribbed sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to ensure axle weight stays legal.
+For lighter mixed loads, consider our general construction debris service to keep your site clean and compliant.

 Same-day Pickup for Fast Roof Project Turnover